 This remedy is nothing new… it’s been prescribed by physicians for over 50 years, now for both dogs and horses.
 It is one of the few Over-The-Counter remedies that is considered safe to offer to your pet.

 A natural method for helping your dog to cope with pain without resorting to, or even in addition to, medications if they don’t seem to be providing as much relief as you would like to see, is acupuncture.

-The application of different temperatures can sooth and relax your dog.
+The application of different temperatures can soothe and relax your dog.
 The addition of a cold compress can help any existing swelling to go down.

-Added heat through a hot compress can help to alleviate specific aches and pain when applied to your dog’s shoulders or back.
+Added heat to a hot compress can help to alleviate specific aches and pain when applied to your dog’s shoulders or back.

 If your dog is suffering from a pulled muscle or arthritis, a hot pack can be especially helpful and effective.

 Some causes of pain can be much worsened by allowing your pet to move around excessively.
 Sometimes limiting their movements can prove to be effective in soothing their pain even if the effects are only temporary.

 Encourage plenty of downtime and naps.
 If your dog finds it difficult to be still and rest, consider the use of a crate to prevent them from running around and to ensure that they take it easy.

 Avoid taking them out on walks and keep their outdoor time limited.